Wondering why you should use back button focus?

 1. Your Focus will Hold (even if you release the shutter button).

-This may not seem like much of a game changer, but think for a moment about photographing a moving subject (sports or family and child photographers, anyone?).
-In the millisecond it can take to set focus and then release your shutter, your subject may have moved.
-The result: a blurry and out of focus subject.
-By separating the focus and shutter functions, you can set focus and get the shot simultaneously.
+The result: a blurry and out of focus model.
+By separating the focus and shutter functions with this setting on your camera, you can focus and get the shot simultaneously.
 Gaining back those precious milliseconds via back button focusing allowed me to nail focus and get this shot as the family jumped from rock to rock.

-Additionally, when you remove the focusing function from the shutter button, you enable yourself to focus the shot and then recompose the shot as needed, while your subject stays in focus.
-When the shutter button controls your focus, as soon as you recompose the shot and press the shutter, the camera will attempt to refocus again, leaving your intended subject out of focus.
-Sure, you could bypass this by locking focus, then switching your lens into manual focus, but what a hassle.
+Additionally, when you remove the focusing function from the shutter button on your camera, you enable yourself to focus the shot and then recompose the shot as needed, while your model stays in focus.

-Some would say that focusing and recomposing should be avoided, and that you should just toggle your focus points.
-I agree, and I toggle my focus points in all situations.
-However, I also remember how few focus points some cameras have, and sometimes the area of focus falls outside of those points.
+However, I also remember how few manual focus points some cameras have, and sometimes the area of manual focus points falls outside of the focus point.
 Being able to recompose in those situations is key.

 3. More Versatile Focusing

-What I really love about Back Button Focusing is the ability to pair it with a continuous focus mode for accurate and quick focusing in all situations.
+What I really love about Back Button Focusing is the ability to pair the back button with a continuous focus mode for accurate and quick focusing in all situations.

 How to Set Back Button Focus